tusharsingh62/Gunshot-sound-classification-using-deep-learning/README.md

 The most common deep learning based approach for classification of sounds is to convert the audio file to an image, and then use a neural network to process the image.
 Many of the deep learning networks used for such classification are designed specifically for Spectrograms.

+**Librosa** library is used to convert the gunshots audio into Spectrogram.